 We stayed in two places in Guangzhou.
-The first was a place called Yingshang Hotel and it was truly awful.
+The first was a place called Guangzhou Yingshang Hotel and it was truly awful.
 The hotel was awful, the staff were awful and the location was awful.
 It was located near a railway station and shopping outlets, but there wasn’t much else around.
 We found it very difficult to get around from here, it was hard to find anything to do and there were very limited food options.

 This hotel was based in the fashion district and if you’re there on a holiday, I don’t recommend staying here.
-People who might like to stay in this area are buyers for clothing stores or people on a business trips with shops in the area.
-After two nights at this hotel we moved.
+People who might like to stay in this area are buyers for clothing stores or people on business trips with shops in the area.
+After two nights at this hotel, we moved.
 Do not be fooled by the photos on their Agoda page, it looks nothing like that.
 Trust me.
 Avoid at all costs.

 Our second hotel was fantastic, it was called South & North International Apartments.
 This place was brilliant!
 The location was excellent, it was located right near Beijing Road so it was very close to lots of shops, heaps of restaurants, the central train lines and all the things you want to see and do in Guangzhou.
 It was a great place to stay and I feel sad we only had 2 nights there, I would have loved to have stayed there the whole time.